nikola3794/composite-tasking/README.md

 Learning to perform spatially distributed tasks is motivated by the frequent availability of only sparse labels across tasks, and the desire for a compact multi-tasking network.
 To facilitate CompositeTasking, we introduce a novel task conditioning model -- a single encoder-decoder network that performs multiple, spatially varying tasks at once.
 The proposed network takes an image and a set of pixel-wise dense task requests as inputs, and performs the requested prediction task for each pixel.
-Moreover, we also learn the composition of tasks that needs to be performed according to some CompositeTasking rules, which includes the decision of where to apply which task.
-It not only offers us a compact network for multi-tasking, but also allows for task-editing.
-Another strength of the proposed method is demonstrated by only having to supply sparse supervision per task.
+A strength of the proposed method is demonstrated by only having to supply sparse supervision per task.
 The obtained results are on par with our baselines that use dense supervision and a multi-headed multi-tasking design.

 # Requirements